fineanmol/plant-tree/README.md

-🌲 Updated on Tue, 22 Apr 2025 07:21:02 GMT
+🌱 Updated on Tue, 22 Apr 2025 19:23:48 GMT

-> "The best error message is the one that never shows up."
+> "First, solve the problem.
+Then, write the code."